andreschaefer/medixx/README.md

 Medixx
 ======

-Google App Engine Application to provide an overview of medical stocks.
+Spring Boot Application to provide an overview of medical stocks.